MalteP/iotgeiger-lora/Readme.md

 ## Status LED

 The LED on the moteino will light up if a packet is being sent.
 It will blink if the OTAA activation fails.

+## Remote configuration

+The interval may be adjusted at runtime by transmitting a downlink packet.
+To change it, just send an 8-bit unsigned integer value representing the desired time span in minutes to fPort 1.
+For example, the hexadecimal value 0F would result in a 15 minute interval.
+The option to send such a packet can be found in TTN under "Messaging" or in Chirpstack under "Queue".

 ## Further information